Health club: Boutique fitness studios

 Boutique fitness studios are workout studios designed to embrace the sense of a fitness community and an untraditional workout style, through specific machines, programs, utilities, and instructor styles.
 Unlike traditional gyms, these independent group classes are only enclosed to individuals with a membership or in a trial period.
 These studios have to keep up with global fitness trends and music hits in order to maintain their business and attract customers.
 Each boutique fitness studio offers something different based on current trends, such as intensity interval training (HIIT), strength training, dance, yoga, pilates, etc. These trends led to variations of classes and a mix of low-impact exercises with a focus on isometric exercise, cardio dance, and mind-body connection.
 Examples include heated yoga, reformer pilates, barre classes, etc.

 Sports facilities

-Some health clubs offer sports facilities such as swimming pools, squash courts, indoor running tracks, ice rinks, or boxing areas.
+Some health clubs offer sports facilities such as swimming pools, squash and basketball courts, indoor running tracks, ice rinks, or boxing areas.
 In some cases, additional fees are charged for the use of these facilities.